magister-api/docs/source/installation.rst

        }
     }

-Make sure you run the Composer install command after modifying your composer.json file in order to update your vendor directory.
+Make sure you run the ``php composer.phar install`` command after modifying your composer.json file in order to update your vendor directory.

 After installing, you need to require Composer's autoloader: